kitnil/awesome/README.md

 - [finala](https://github.com/similarweb/finala) - Finala is an open-source resource cloud scanner that analyzes, discloses, presents and notifies about wasteful and unused resources.
 - [torrent-client](https://github.com/veggiedefender/torrent-client) - Tiny BitTorrent client written in Go
 - [jql](https://github.com/cube2222/jql) - Easy JSON Query Processor with a Lispy syntax in Go
-- [kubectl-tree](https://github.com/ahmetb/kubectl-tree) - kubectl plugin to browse Kubernetes object hierarchies as a tree 🎄 (using? star the repo!)
+- [kubectl-tree](https://github.com/ahmetb/kubectl-tree) - kubectl plugin to browse Kubernetes object hierarchies as a tree 🎄 (star the repo if you are using)
 - [govalidate](https://github.com/rakyll/govalidate) - Validates your Go installation and dependencies.
 - [sandy](https://github.com/hobochild/sandy) - A tiny "sandbox" to run untrusted code 🏖️
 - [broxy](https://github.com/rhaidiz/broxy) - An HTTP/HTTPS intercept proxy written in Go.